 Twice a day, when the tide changes, the tidal bore temporarily reverses the flow of the river, creating incredible high-speed rapids.
 It’s the only place in the world where you can experience this!
 There’s even a Tidal Bore Rafting Resort where you can spend the night.

 Cape Breton Island

-With such incredible views, you’ll be stopping every five minutes for photos.
+With such incredible views on the Cabot Trail, you’ll be stopping every five minutes for photos.
 Plus, there are a ton of hiking opportunities along the way.
 Be sure to hike the Skyline Trail for sunset.

 Cape Breton Highlands National Park to North Sydney (114 km)

-Many people don’t include Newfoundland on their East coast Canada road trip itinerary, but it absolutely should be.
-Newfoundland is an amazing province that has its own identity, unlike anywhere else in the country.
+Many people don’t include Newfoundland on their east coast Canada trip itinerary, but it absolutely should be.
+Newfoundland is a great province with its own identity, unlike anywhere else in Canada.

 Port Aux Basque – Corner brook (219 km)

 You’ll arrive in Port Aux Basque early in the morning, around 7 am (assuming the ferry is on time).
 Drive two hours East to Corner Brook, the largest city on the West Coast.

 The next few days will be camping in Gros Morne National Park, so stock up on supplies at a grocery store in Corner Brook.
 Sobeys or Dominion are the best options.
 There are some small stores in Gros Morne national park, but they are limited in supplies and more expensive.